 Stephen has a media and communication background and is a Project and Communication Officer at NRDO.
 He produces content, including publications and reports, which communicates the organization’s activities and services.
 He is also a researcher in diverse fields including; sexual and reproductive health, youth affairs, and community development.

-Purity is a junior researcher, administrator, and Project Assistant at Nascent RDO Kenya where she currently is working on Adolescents’ Perception of Healthy Relationships (APHR) a project that has been active for the past 4 years (2017-2020).
-She is also in charge of the Organics 4 Caregivers project in Busia and Siaya, which is providing livelihood skills to caregivers and many of the caregivers are young mothers.
+Purity is a researcher, administrator, and Project Assistant at Nascent RDO.
+She is currently in-charge of the Organics 4 Caregivers project in Busia and Siaya Counties, where livelihood skills are provided to caregivers who are mostly young mothers.